 Bathed in a golden hue, the rugged landscape looked like a painting.
 Standing quietly on the sundeck when I soaked in the aura, the wind whispered, announcing the end of a beautiful day.
-As I looked at the setting sun in the unending horizon of the Thar Desert, I realized that I was in the middle of nowhere.
-All I cared at that moment was indulging in the luxury of being at the world’s most extraordinary hotel, named by Lonely Planet.
+As I looked at the setting sun on the unending horizon of the Thar Desert, I realized that I was in the middle of nowhere.
+All I cared about at that moment was indulging in the luxury of being at the world’s most extraordinary hotel, named by Lonely Planet.

 Mihir Garh is nothing less than a dream in the middle of Thar Desert, far away from the bustling Jodhpur.
 Unlike many converted fort palace hotels in Rajasthan, Mihir Garh was the vision of Sidharth and Rashmi Rohet, who chased their dream to turn it into a reality by building this exceptional fairy-tale fortress in the desert.